 - salt and pepper to taste

-- Cook the orzo according to package instructions.
-Drain, and return to the pan
+- Drain the orzo, and return to the pan.

-- Whisk together the cream and egg yolks.
-Add to the orzo, along with the parmesan and stir to combine
+- Whisk together the cream and the egg yolks.
+Add to the cooked orzo, along with the grated parmesan, and stir well to combine.

 - Place over low heat and cook, stirring continuously, for about 2-3 minutes or until the sauce thickens.

 - Remove from heat and add in the spinach.
 Stir to combine, until just wilted.